 Minor in Homeland Security

-Homeland security is an area of expanding opportunity, and this minor program may help position individuals for success within it.
+Homeland security is an area of expanding opportunity, and this minor program may help position individuals for success within the field.
 Coursework incorporates an international perspective and familiarizes students with security operations, intelligence-gathering methods and counterterrorism laws.

 College of Southern Maryland's Continuing Education Programs